discordjs/guide/guide/preparations/README.md

 ## Installing a linter

-While you are coding, you may find that you run into numerous syntax errors or code in an inconsistent style.
+While you are coding, it's possible to run into numerous syntax errors or code in an inconsistent style.
 You should [install a linter](/preparations/setting-up-a-linter.md) to ease these troubles.
-While code editors generally can point out syntax errors, with a linter, you can coerce your coding to be in a specific style as you define in the configuration.
-While this is not required, it's advisable.
+While code editors generally can point out syntax errors, linters coerce your code into a specific style as defined by the configuration.
+While this is not required, it is advised.